Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

 Similarly, the average BER expression for other values of $k$ can be obtained.
-It should be noted that the use of PDF to derive the average BER results into more terms compared to the CDF based approach of \eqref{func:asymt_ber}.
-Although the average BER in \eqref{eq:asymt_ber_1} consists of many terms, it is useful in analyzing the system performance using known mathematical functions in contrast to a single-term integral representation in \eqref{func:asymt_ber}.
-To simplify the underlying expressions, we consider deterministic path loss in the following Corollary.
+It should be noted that the use of PDF to derive the average BER results into more terms compared to the CDF based approach of \eqref{eq:ber}.
+The average BER in \eqref{eq:avg_ber_fp} is useful in analyzing the system performance using known mathematical functions.
+To simplify the underlying expressions further, we consider deterministic path gain in the following Corollary.